 - Packing list

 - States visited /dates

 Final Thoughts on Bullet Journal Ideas

-The secret to doing these bullet journal lists is to trying every single idea shared here, but to pick-and-chose the ideas that sound like good lists to make/track to you and your life.
+The secret to doing these bullet journal lists is to try every single idea shared here but to pick-and-chose the ideas that sound like good lists to make/track to you and your life.

 I am sure there are many more great bullet journal ideas out there.
 IN the comment section below, I would love it if you would share your personal favorite ideas from this list.
 PLUS any ideas you can think of that I did not mention.

 If you are interested in learning how to find meaning in the daily grind, I recommend you check out The Mindfulness Journal.
 It contains actionable writing prompts designed to develop your mindfulness of the daily events in your life.